Olenivka prison massacre: By journalists

 Russian authorities stated that the Ukrainian forces attacked the prison with Ukrainian prisoners of war using HIMARS rocket systems.
-As Russian side released videos and photos from inside the barrack, a CNN analysis noted that the Russian version of events is very likely a fabrication as there is virtually no chance that the damage was caused by a HIMARS rocket.
+As the Russian side released videos and photos from inside the barracks, a CNN analysis noted that the Russian version of events is very likely a fabrication as there is virtually no chance that the damage was caused by a HIMARS rocket.
 According to the analysis the most likely cause of the explosion was an incendiary device detonated from inside the prison warehouse.
 The Institute for the Study of War said that available visual evidence supports the Ukrainian version of the events as the character of explosions was not consistent with a HIMARS strike, but that it could not say with certainty which side is responsible.

 InformNapalm, a Ukrainian volunteer initiative, assigned the blame to the Russians by suggesting that they used a thermobaric RPO-A Shmel rocket or an MRO-A rocket and waited for the captives to burn alive.

 In July 2024, the Associated Press interviewed over a dozen people with direct knowledge of details concerning the attack, including investigators, survivors and families of the dead and missing.
 All described evidence they believe points to Russia being responsible.
 An obtained internal United Nations analysis also pointed to Russia as the culprit.

 In January 2025 Ukrainian journalist group ZMINA published a detailed reconstruction of the events based on witness statements and video evidence published by Russian TV, and a detailed list of Russian military and prison personnel who participated in the massacre.